 We make it easy to compare and buy insurance.

-Guaranteed life insurance, also called burial insurance, is a kind of whole life insurance for seniors or those who can’t qualify for a traditional life insurance policy.
-Unlike traditional life insurance, guaranteed life insurance involves no health questions.
-If you want the security of knowing you can pay for end-of-life expenses such as funeral costs, as well as covering any outstanding debts so they don’t get passed on to your family, guaranteed life insurance is worth considering.
+Guaranteed issue life insurance, also called burial insurance or guaranteed life insurance, is a kind of whole life insurance for seniors or those who can’t qualify for a traditional life insurance policy.
+Unlike traditional life insurance, guaranteed issue life insurance involves no health questions.
+If you want the security of knowing you can pay for end-of-life expenses such as funeral costs, as well as cover any outstanding debts so they don’t get passed on to your family, guaranteed life insurance is worth considering.

-Premiums are usually pretty expensive – upwards of $200 per month for some elderly consumers – and death benefits are pretty low – usually topping off at around $10,000.
+Premiums for guaranteed life insurance policies are usually pretty expensive – upwards of $200 per month for some consumers – and death benefits are pretty low – usually topping off at around $25,000.
 Policies last for as long as you pay for them; there is no term limit or expiration date.
 Usually, you must be a policyholder for two years before you can collect the benefit.

 In case you’re not familiar with life insurance terms, let’s define some of them.
 When you buy a life insurance policy, you pay monthly or annual premiums in order to keep the policy in force.
 If you die while your policy is in force, the insurer will pay out a death benefit to the beneficiary of your choice.
 A beneficiary can be anyone – usually a family member – and death benefits come in all sizes.

 Simplified whole life insurance: